 - 14. Accurate documentation is an integral part of all phases of the nursing process.
-For this reason, perioperative nursing care documentation: - a. should not include technical care. - b. must include a description of patient care delivered and patient response to that care. - c. must be aligned with appropriate PNDS elements. - d. will have PNDS integrated into all mandatory fields.
+For this reason, perioperative nursing care documentation: - a. should not include technical care. - b. must include a description of patient care delivered and patient response to that care. - c. must be aligned with appropriate Perioperative Nursing Data Set (PNDS) elements. - d. will have PNDS integrated into all mandatory fields.

 Documentation of the nursing care given should include more than the technical aspects of care, such as the sponge count or the application of the electrosurgical dispersive pad.
-Nursing care documentation should be associated with the assessment and nursing diagnoses, with preestablished outcomes against which the appropriateness and effectiveness of care may be judged.
+Nursing care documentation should be associated with the assessment and nursing diagnoses, with pre-established outcomes against which the appropriateness and effectiveness of care may be judged.

-- 15. When delegating a task, such as a preoperative skin prep, to an unlicensed individual, the perioperative nurse: - a. still retains responsibility and authority for the outcome of the task. - b. must comply with the seven "rights" of delegation. - c. transfers the authority to perform the task to a competent person. - d. transfers the supervision of the competent person to another competent person.
+- 15. When delegating a task, such as removing an intravenous (IV) catheter, to an unlicensed individual, the perioperative nurse: - a. still retains responsibility and authority for the outcome of the task. - b. must comply with the seven "rights" of delegation. - c. transfers the authority to perform the task to a competent person. - d. transfers the supervision of the competent person to another competent person.

-Delegation transfers to a competent person the authority to perform a selected nursing task in a selected situation according to the five "rights" of delegation.
+Delegation transfers to a competent person with the authority to perform a selected nursing task in a selected situation according to the five "rights" of delegation.
 When the perioperative nurse delegates a task, he or she retains accountability for that delegation.

-- 16. The nursing excellence center for education at Sunny Shores Hospital developed standards for nursing advancement that would reflect high-level achievement of professional performance.
+- 16. A hospital nursing excellence center for education developed standards for nursing advancement that would reflect high-level achievement of professional performance.
 They developed a clinical advancement ladder based on the leading skill and knowledge acquisition model and established worthy criteria for each level.
 Select the response that might best describe the highest level of achievement for a perioperative staff nurse. - a.
-CNOR credential, BSN, and chair of the nursing research committee

-- b.
-Published article in the Sunny Shores newsletter and 15 years' service pin - c.
-BCLS instructor and weekend EMT transport - d.
-All of the options are correct.
+Certified nurse, OR (CNOR) credential, BSN, and chair of the nursing research committee - b.
+Published article in the hospital newsletter and 15 years' service pin - c.
+BCLS instructor and weekend Emergency Medical Technician (EMT) transport - d.
+Patient safety champion and nurses' union representative

-Achieving certification (certified nurse, operating room [CNOR]), pursuing lifelong learning, and maintaining competency and current knowledge in perioperative nursing are the hallmarks of the professional.
+Achieving certification (CNOR), pursuing lifelong learning, and maintaining competency and current knowledge in perioperative nursing are the hallmarks of the professional.

-- 17. Performance improvement activities in the perioperative practice setting are designed to promote:

-- a. cost savings by eliminating fines for near-misses and never events.

-- b. customer satisfaction and loyalty.

-- c. performance measurement activities.

-- d. efficient, effective quality care.
+- 17. Performance improvement activities in the perioperative practice setting are designed to promote: - a. cost savings by eliminating fines for near-misses and never events. - b. customer satisfaction and loyalty. - c. time measurement activities. - d. efficient, effective, and ethical quality care.